SarthakJariwala/PVLimit-Web-App/README.md

-# Shockley-Queisser-Web-App
+# PV-Thermodynamic-Limit-Calculator

-This is the repository for the Shockley-Queisser Calculator web application at https://sqcalculator.herokuapp.com/
+This is the repository for the **solar cell thermodynamic calculator** web application at https://sqcalculator.herokuapp.com/

 ![](SQCalculator-Demo.gif)